 Affordable Care Act Resources

-Dates for open enrollment: November 1, 2016 – January 31, 2017.
-The Affordable Care Act (ACA), also known as “Obamacare,” is the law that requires most U.S. citizens and legal residents to have qualifying health coverage.
+Dates for open enrollment: November 1, 2017 – December 15, 2017.
+The Affordable Care Act (ACA) is the law that requires most U.S. citizens and legal residents to have qualifying health coverage.
 You will be unable to sign up for health insurance once the open enrollment period ends unless you have special circumstances (find out more about your options outside of open enrollment here).
 Visit this U.S. Department of Health & Human Services webpage to read more facts about ACA implementation in Wisconsin.

 Key Things to Know about the Health Insurance Marketplace